MakeSchool-Tutorials/Reddit-On-Rails/outline.md

 ---

-# Section - Admin Controls
+# Section - Admin Controls (Branch B)

+## Section Merging home page and voting

 Controlling sub reddits

+TODO: Maybe how migrations work and stuff.

 1. Add a moderator to table, create a migration that allows a new moderator foreign key in the subreddit table
 2. Now allow the owner and moderator to delete, edit, and remove posts

 ---

-# Section - Karma
+# Section - Karma (Branch B)

 Calculate a user's karma and show it.
 Karma is the total upvotes from all their submissions.

 ---

-# Section Using Redis To Cache Scores
+# Section Using Redis To Cache Scores (Branch A)

+## Section merging karma, admin controls and home page.

+0. We can talk about how database and joins are kinda slow.
 1. Using Redis to cache scores.
 Update things using that and persist it down
 2. Might be kind of complicated to set up here.
 3. Setting up Redis might be complicated?
 4. TODO: How do scores get calculated now?
+5. Nice to have: Creative way to visualize pre-redis and post-redis version.
+Simple way to show the performance?

 ---

-# Section Elastic Search

-1. Let's build some search functionality using Elastic Search for to search our posts.
-2. Be able to limit a search to only subreddits

----

-# Section Static Asset Pipelines
+# Section Static Asset Pipelines (Branch B)

+## Section merging karma, admin controls and home page.

 1. Let's build some static asset pipeline so that we can use scss.
-2. Simplify your css rules by using css.
+2. Simplify your css rules by using scss.
 Ensure cross browser working
+3. Explain scss in the context of using css.

 ---